 Increase your know how

 Designed for both new graduates and those already employed in the public sector seeking advancement, the M.P.A. program in the Department of Public Management provides students with the opportunity to increase knowledge and gain the skills necessary to take on challenging assignments in budgeting, planning, public policy formulation, public finance, public personnel administration, and collective bargaining.
-The interdisciplinary program offers fourteen courses — nine required courses and five elective or concentration courses — covering topics in city management, personnel and labor relations, and community clinical services, among others.
+The interdisciplinary program offers fourteen courses — nine required courses and five elective or concentration courses.
 You may also elect to take courses in management, criminal justice, fire science, psychology, economics, and more.

 The M.P.A. program is designed to provide exceptional flexibility for our students: